 Emergency Protection Order Program

 Legal Aid Alberta's Family Law Office helps victims of family violence through its Emergency Protection Order Program.
 Offered in Edmonton, Calgary and Lethbridge (and surrounding areas), there is no cost for obtaining or confirming protection orders and there are no financial eligibility requirements.
-If you are outside of these areas, please see the contact information to the right.

 An Emergency Protection Order can: